benconsult/email/README.md

-# Email Integration with SendGrid and Ethereal
+# Email Implementation with SendGrid and Ethereal

+# Node.js, express.js